Nullcone Threat Intelligence

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-There are no parameters, and the schema coverage is 100% by default.
-The description adds meaning by explaining the tool's purpose and return values, which is sufficient.
+The tool has no parameters, so schema coverage is 100% by default.
+The description adds value by explaining the return fields, which are not in an output schema.
+Without params, a baseline of 4 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.